On vanishing of Kronecker coefficients: Kronecker coefficients with P-formulae

 The last step follows because $(\lambda,\mu,\pi)$ is simplex-like. \end{proof}

 \begin{theorem} Let $(\lambda,\mu,\pi)$ be simplex-like.
 Then $k^\lambda_{\mu,\pi} = t^\lambda_{\mu,\pi} = p^\lambda_{\mu,\pi}$.
 In particular, this family of Kronecker coefficients has a $\#P$-formula.
-Here $\lambda,\mu$ and $\pi$ can be given in unary or binary. \end{theorem} \proof This follows from Lemma~\ref{lsimpyr}, Corollary~\ref{cor:upper and lower match}, and the fact that $t^\lambda_{\mu,\pi}$ has a $\#P$-formula.
-The last sentence follows because the bit-length of the unary specification of a simplex-like partition triple is polynomial in the bit-length of its binary specification.
+Here, $\lambda,\mu$ and $\pi$ can be given in unary or binary. \end{theorem} \begin{proof} This follows from \ref{lsimpyr}, \ref{cor:upper and lower match}, and the fact that $t^\lambda_{\mu,\pi}$ has a $\#P$-formula.
+The last assertion follows because the bit-length of the unary specification of a simplex-like partition triple is polynomial in the bit-length of its binary specification. \end{proof}

 One important class of simplex-like marginals is the following.
 Let $(\varphi^T,\varphi^T,\varphi^T)$ denote the marginals of the simplex $P_{2r}$, where $r \ge 1$.
 Define

 where $d = (d_0,\dots,d_{2r}) \in \mathbb N^{2r+1}$ is such that $\sum_k d_k = r + 1$ and $\sum_k k d_k = r(r+1)$--this also implies that $\sum_k k d_{2r-k} = r (r+1)$.
 It is not hard to see that these marginals are simplex-like.
 Indeed,